Watch: Light show rehearsal for Olympic opening ceremony

-(AP) — Beijing residents said they looked forward to the opening ceremony of the Winter Olympics Wednesday, but were disappointed they could not watch it in person.
+BEIJING (AP) – Beijing residents said they looked forward to the opening ceremony of the Winter Olympics but were disappointed they could not watch it in person.

 The opening ceremony on February 4 will be held in a totally enclosed environment, only selected groups have been invited to attend.